bgoonz/web-dev-notes-resource-site/2-content/ciriculumn/_Summary/w15_front-end-state-management.md

 1. **Single Source of Truth**: The entire state of the application is stored in a single JavaScript object in a single store.
-This object is commonly referred to as a “state tree” because its values often contain or are objects themselves.
+This object is commonly referred to as a "state tree" because its values often contain or are objects themselves.
 2. **State is Read-Only**: The only way to change the state is to dispatch an action.
 This principle ensures that our Redux loop is never short-circuited and change of state remains single-threaded.
-3. **Only Pure Functions Change State**: Pure functions known as “reducers” receive the previous state and an action and return the next state.
+3. **Only Pure Functions Change State**: Pure functions known as "reducers" receive the previous state and an action and return the next state.
 They return new state objects instead of mutating previous state.
 Read [more][pure-functions] about what makes a function pure.